Updated: Sep 18

 We arrived Friday evening and got settled into the cabin, while the kids went off to find their friends.
 I don’t really remember all the details of Friday, but I am sure singing around the campfire and roasted marshmallows and ‘smores figured in there somewhere.

 Maybe this would be a good time to actually introduce you to our family before I go any further with this story.
 My name is Vicki and I am married to Bob.
 At the time of this story, we were raising our three kids in Rapid City, SD.
 Our first born, Joshua was 14, Micah was 12 and our daughter, Tasha, was nine.
-We had been home-schooling our kids from the time Josh was in first grade.
+We had been home-schooling from the time Josh was in first grade.
 We owned our own training and consulting business, which we started just before Tasha turned four.
 It didn’t take long for our business to grow, and more and more Bob’s work was taking him out of town.
 In fact, Bob was gone from home a good share of 1995, leaving the kids and me to “hold down the fort” while he went off to work with clients in cities and towns all over a six-state region.

 Now back to the story.
 Saturday morning arrived bright and sunny and promised to be a perfect day.
-Bob got up at sunrise and already had some campfire coffee brewing when I got up and joined him.
+Bob got up at sunrise and already had some campfire coffee brewing when I got up to join him.
 We were enjoying some much needed time together, just the two of us, conversing in the quiet and beauty of the pine-wooded campground.
 We chatted about kids and business and squirrels that flitted from tree to tree nearby before the conversation turned–as it had many times before–to the subject of Bob being gone from home so much.

 In reality, I suppose I was complaining a bit.
 I remember saying that with him gone all the time, I felt more like a single mom and I really wasn’t into raising our kids all by myself.
 I questioned the wisdom of his traveling so much and asked him if there was some way he could be home more.
 Then I said something that would change our lives forever.
 “Either you stop traveling, or take us with you!”